AnnaMarieHo/transaction-management/README.md

 Ideally the features above should be implemented and finished, but these general task often turn into smaller tasks.
 Below is a record of problems, bugs, and optimizations, as well as the subtasks that result from these isues.

-- OPTIMIZE OPTIMIZE OPTIMIZE.
+- [ ] OPTIMIZE OPTIMIZE OPTIMIZE.
 The transitions are crazy on this... just discovered employed the performance tab.
 I have so many styling regrets

-- [x] (Mostly done) - API should take care of transaction stats: Move receiptUtils logic over to its own controller for global and individual client stats calculations.
-Add designiated endpoint
+- [x] (Pretty much done) - API should take care of transaction stats:
+    - [x]  Moved receiptUtils logic over to a designated service
+    - [x]  Added eloquent relationships on the transaction & address models
+    - [x]  Built out stats fetching endpoints for user specific stats and global stats
+    - [x]  Removed the receipt hook and placed receipt fetching/logic in its own slice
+    - [x]  Built out a statsSlice for stat's related fetching and state handling